ChownYourLife/NoDelayTunnel/README.md

 - SMUX-based stream multiplexing over each session.
 - Connection pool support for parallel paths and better service continuity.
 - Multi-endpoint support on both sides: `server.listens` and `client.servers`.
+- Supports both deployment patterns: multiple clients to one server (`multi-client`) and one client to multiple servers (`multi-server`).
+- You can run multiple transport types in one config by mixing endpoint entries (for example `tcp` + `ws` + `reality`) under `server.listens` / `client.servers`.
+- There is no hard-coded endpoint count limit in core; practical limits come from OS resources (ports, file descriptors, CPU/RAM, bandwidth).
 - Client-side endpoint selection strategy via `client.connection_strategy`:
   `parallel` (spread workers across endpoints) or `priority` (ordered failover).
 - Health checks and reconnect backoff with jitter.
+- In `reverse` mode with multiple listens/clients, mappings are served by a shared session pool (round-robin over active sessions), not pinned to a specific listen/client.

 ### 4. Security stack